Grand Paris

-The Metropolis of Greater Paris (Métropole du Grand Paris, /fr/), also known as Greater Paris, is a métropole covering the City of Paris and its nearest surrounding suburbs that was created from Sarkozy's renovation of the city.
+The Metropolis of Greater Paris (Métropole du Grand Paris, /fr/), also known as Greater Paris, is a métropole covering the City of Paris and its nearest surrounding suburbs which was created from Nicolas Sarkozy's administrative renovation of the city.
+Alongside the administrative renovation, the Grand Paris Express (GPE) transportation megaproject was also launched by Sarkozy.

-The métropole came into existence on 1 January 2016; it comprises 130 communes, including Paris and all 123 communes in the surrounding inner-suburban departments of the Petite Couronne (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne), plus seven communes in two of the outer-suburban departments, including the communes of Argenteuil in Val-d'Oise, Savigny-sur-Orge, Juvisy-sur-Orge, Viry-Châtillon and Paray-Vieille-Poste in Essonne, the last of which covers part of Orly Airport.
-Part of the métropole comprises the Seine department, which existed from 1929 to 1968.
+The métropole came into existence after Sarkozy's presidency on 1 January 2016; it comprises 130 communes, including Paris and all 123 communes in the surrounding inner-suburban departments of the Petite Couronne (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne), plus seven communes in two of the outer-suburban departments, including the communes of Argenteuil in Val-d'Oise, Savigny-sur-Orge, Juvisy-sur-Orge, Athis-Mons, Viry-Châtillon and Paray-Vieille-Poste in Essonne, the last of which covers part of Orly Airport.
+Part of the métropole comprises the former Seine department, which existed from 1795 to 1968.

 Grand Paris covers 814 square kilometers (314 square miles), and has a population of over 7 million.
 The métropole is administered by a metropolitan council of 210 members, not directly elected, but chosen by the councils of the member communes.
 Its responsibilities include urban planning, housing, as well as environment protection.